Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsection{Ablation on Task Scaling (RQ3)}

 Moreover, we explore whether multitask prompted pretraining is superior than pretraining on each task family alone.
 We pretrain P5-small on \emph{Beauty} dataset with prompts from every single task family, resulting in five models -- P5-S1, P5-S2, P5-S3, P5-S4, and P5-S5.
-We then compare P5-S on various recommendation tasks with corresponding single task P5 models.
+We then compare P5-S on various recommendation tasks with the corresponding single task P5 model.
 The performance comparison between P5-S and \textbf{P5-SN} ($N \in \left[1,2,3,4,5 \right]$) is illustrated in Figure~\ref{fig:ablation}.
-As shown in the figure, P5-SN achieves slightly better performances than P5-S on sequential recommendation and review preference prediction, as well as clearly better results on generation tasks (i.e., Prompts 3-9, 3-12 \& 4-1).
-Typically, single models perform better than multitask models because they focus on one task family and thus avoid the interference from less relevant tasks.
-Even so, P5-S exhibits advantages on rating prediction and direct recommendation.
-This shows that multitask prompt-based pretraining is generally beneficial for P5 to gain enough capability on different recommendation tasks.
+As shown in the figure, P5-S achieves comparable or better performance than P5-SN on rating prediction, sequential recommendation and direct recommendation tasks, while on text generation tasks such as explanation generation (Prompts 3-9 \& 3-12) and review summarization (Prompt 4-1), P5-SN is better than P5-S. This indicates that multitask modeling (P5-S) seeks a good balance among tasks and improves recommendation performance by leveraging the power of language understanding.
+Besides, both P5-S and P5-SN perform better than or comparable with state-of-the-art baselines on all tasks, as shown in Table \ref{tab:rating} through Table \ref{tab:direct}, which demonstrates the power of P5 for recommendation.